 Republicans flailing statewide

-- Initiative Measure No. 2109 has failed and increased its margin slightly form election night: 64% “No” to 36% for “yes.”
+- Initiative Measure No. 2109 has failed and increased its margin slightly from election night: 64% “No” to 36% for “yes.”
+If passed, it would have repealed Washington’s capital gains tax, forcing a massive financial crisis on public schools across the state that relied on that funding.

 - Governor: Democrat Bob Ferguson trounced Republican Dave Reichert 56% to 44%.